 A non-compete agreement is an agreement in which an employee promises not to work for direct competitors of the employer for a limited amount of time, within a limited geographic area, or both (after leaving the company).
 These types of agreements are enforceable in most states, however, it is important to note that courts highly value an individual’s right to earn a living.
 Specifically, the court must consider the non-compete agreement “reasonable.”

-In turn, each state has its own unique requirements they look at for determining the reasonableness of an agreement.
-Generally speaking, a non-compete agreement should be of limited duration and should restrict within a limited geographic area, and should also only prohibit the employee from engaging in a limited number of businesses.
+In turn, each state has its own unique requirements for determining an agreement’s reasonableness.
+Generally speaking, a non-compete agreement should be of limited duration and restricted within a limited geographic area, and should only prohibit the employee from engaging in a limited number of businesses.

-The infringement of a trade secret is called “misappropriation”, which essentially occurs when the alleged infringer improperly acquired a trade secret or improperly discloses the trade secret (meaning without the consent of the owner).
+The infringement of a trade secret is called “misappropriation”, which essentially occurs when the alleged infringer improperly acquired a trade secret or discloses the trade secret (meaning without the owner’s consent).
 In regards to consent, misappropriate will usually be found if, at the time of disclosure, the alleged infringer had reason to know that knowledge of the trade secret was either:

 - (1) Derived from someone who obtained it from improper means.

 - (2) Obtained under circumstances that give rise to maintaining its secrecy or limiting its’ use.

 - (3) Derived through a person who owed a duty of confidentiality to the owner.